 As one of the largest players in the second-hand marketplace sector, we are uniquely positioned to accelerate the growth of the circular economy.

 As a global sustainability leader recognised in the Dow Jones Sustainability Index Europe, Adevinta is on the front line of the war against waste, and we champion the philosophy “reduce, reuse, repair, and recycle.”

-Every day, millions of people buy and sell second-hand items on our marketplaces.
+Every day, millions of people buy and sell second-hand items on our online marketplaces.
 Every time they do, the world’s environmental footprint reduces.
 We call this the Second Hand Effect.

 Discover the positive impact of this trade in our Second Hand Effect 2022 Report.